kmike/tornado-slacker/README.rst

 ========

 Slackers are special objects that are collecting operations (attribute access, calls, slicing) without actually executing them.
-Callable arguments must be picklable.
+Callables arguments must be picklable.
 Slackers also provide a method to apply the collected operations to a base object.